 I highly recommend taking the 45-minute guided tour of Sun Studio (706 Union Avenue, Memphis.
 Tel.: 901-521-0664).
 It’s considered the most famous recording studio in the world and the birthplace of rock ‘n’ roll.
 It was this studio that launched the careers of Elvis Presley, Johnny Cash, Jerry Lee Lewis, Carl Perkins, B.B.
 King and many others.

-There are only a few rooms to see but there’s tons of memorabilia from Elvis’ social security card to his first microphone.
+There are only a few rooms to see but there are tons of memorabilia from Elvis’ social security card to his first microphone.
 You will hear outtakes from recording sessions and learn how Sun Studio pioneer Sam Phillips’ secretary discovered Elvis.

 It’s open daily from 10am until 6pm and tours are given at the bottom half of every hour from 10:30am through 5:30pm.
 Tours cost $12 (kids 5-11 years are free and kids under 5 are not permitted) and is well worth it because the guide is so fabulous (at least ours, Jayne, was).